usnistgov/800-63-3/sp800-63-3/sec5_xAL.md

 **Federate Authenticators:**

 * Potential users already have an authenticator at or above required AAL
 * Multiple credential form factors are required to cover all possible user communities
 * Agency does not have infrastructure to support authentication management (e.g., account recovery, authenticator issuance, help desk)
+* Desire to allow the primary authentication to be modified and upgraded over time without changing the RP's implementation
+* There are different environments to be supported, as federation protocols are network-based and allow for implementation on a wide variety of platforms and languages
+* Potential users come from multiple communities, each with its own existing identity infrastructure

 **Federate Attributes:**